Assistance programs Jackson County Michigan.

 Also get help reducing such debts as credit cards and medical.
 It is important for a consumer to deal with bills and debts, and credit counselors can help here as well.
 Call Greenpath at (517) 788-9866.

-Food assistance programs and banks
+Food assistance programs, soup kitchens and free food banks

 Columbia Christian Interfaith Church (Brooklyn MI (517) 592-3947) provides food and groceries to residents in need.